uptane/uptane.github.io/people.md

 css_id: people
 ---

-### Uptane People
+# Uptane People
-Uptane is served by a board, an advisory group, a few staff members, and a number of volunteers from the software security and automotive industries.
+Uptane is served by a board, an advisory group, a few staff members, and a number of volunteers from both the software security and automotive industries.

-# Uptane Alliance Board Members
+### Uptane Alliance Board Members

 As an ISTO alliance, the Uptane Alliance is overseen by a Board of Directors, and its activities are governed by a set of bylaws.
 The Uptane Alliance Board members are: